2022 NBL1 West season

 The 2022 NBL1 West season was the second season of the NBL1 West and 33rd overall in State Basketball League (SBL) / NBL1 West history.
 The regular season began on Friday 8 April and ended on Saturday 13 August.
 The finals began on Friday 19 August and concluded with the women's grand final on Friday 2 September and the men's grand final on Saturday 3 September.

+The 2022 NBL1 season saw the inaugural NBL1 National Finals take place in Melbourne, where both West champions the Rockingham Flames men and Warwick Senators women were crowned as NBL1 National champions.

 Regular season

 The regular season began on Friday 8 April and ended on Saturday 13 August after 19 rounds of competition.
 Easter games in round 2 were again scheduled for a blockbuster Thursday night, with all teams then on a break over the long weekend.
 Games then tipped-off again the following Friday for Anzac Round.
-There was also Women's Round (5), Mental Health Round (11) and Indigenous Round (14).
+There was also Pink Round (5), Mental Health Round (11) and First Nations Round (14).
+In July, a regular season fixture was played in Esperance.

 For the first time in club history, the Goldfields Giants fielded a women's team in 2022.